 - If you’re looking for something that’s really simple and sweet, try my peanut butter and jam sandwich.

-- For the kids, make this colourful kid-friendly pasta salad.
+- For the kids, make this colorful kid-friendly pasta salad.

 I don’t feel like I say this often enough, or that I could ever thank you enough.
 But THANK YOU for all of your support, for visiting my blog, commenting, and sharing my recipes with your friends and family.
 I am SO thankful for you!